Cockfighting as a part of Mexican culture

-The genetic selection criteria have been phenotypic: a way to fight, won matches, non-aggressive animals with people, the color of legs, the bravura, and the form of striking; however, each breeder chooses his animals according to the criteria under which he prefers to be identified in the “palenque”.
+The genetic selection criteria have been phenotypic: a way to fight, win matches, non-aggressive animals with people, the color of legs, the bravura, and the form of striking.
+However, each breeder chooses his animals according to the criteria under which he prefers to be identified in the “palenque”.

 Rooster Fights in México

-The historical roots refer that the fight between two trained roosters was brought to America by Hernán Cortés, who organized the first cockfight to impress the Aztec emperor Moctezuma in Tenochtitlán.
+The historical roots refer to the fight between two trained roosters brought to America by Hernán Cortés, who organized the first cockfight to impress the Aztec emperor Moctezuma in Tenochtitlán.

 The cockfight is part of the culture in Mexico and has been transmitted from generation to generation.
 This gives the population a sense of identity and continuity, thus contributing to promoting respect for cultural diversity and human creativity.

 This activity is considered part of Mexican national folklore; since the image of the combat, the rooster has been culturally related to values such as bravery, gallantry, dedication, respect, honor, responsibility, and loyalty.

 All of them are linked to Mexicanness and the defense of Mexican ideals.

 The cockfight represents a cathartic phenomenon that is part of a broader civilizing process.
 It is also conferred a symbolism, which represents emotions, feelings, and aspects of the human condition that hardly find release (relief) under other conditions or forms.